Eraldo/colegend/README.rst

 colegend-project
 ================

-It is a Socially-Intelligent Life-Management Platform.
+CoLegend is a “Socially-Intelligent Life-Management Platform for Sustainable Personal Development”.

 www.colegend.org